smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/01 - Introduction.md

 ---------------------------------------------------------

-:electric_plug: I will cover all these types of joins and more in the following documents.
+:electric_plug: I will cover all these join types and more in the following documents.
 Continue reading with the links below.....

 ---------------------------------------------------------